EFTEC/BladeOne/README.md

 The old method **select** only allows a limited number of arguments.
 And the order of the arguments is important.

-The new method **select** allows to add different types of arguments
+The new method **select** allows adding different types of arguments

 ## Command Line (CLI)